How Much Does It Cost to Build a Website for a Small Business? Cost Breakdown by Type of Website, Team, and Location

 Template-based websites or web-page templates for a small business provide a range of predesigned options that contain ready-made layouts and features for any website.
 They usually help to make web design more advanced: engaging and interactive.

-Most of the website templates are built for WordPress.
+Most users choose website builders such as WordPress.
+There you can also choose website templates that are created for WordPress.
 Their cost ranges between $30 and $300.
-When it comes to managing content, there is no better option than a WordPress website.
+When it comes to managing content, there is no better option than WordPress sites.
 It’s open-source and straightforward to use.

 You can get a template and edit it according to your style and vision, but a template still won’t provide the uniqueness and customization you want.